 But I’m not going to lie, it is HARDDDDD.
 I don’t do all these things guilt free yet.
 I worry before I eat about how I will feel after.
 I still let food negatively control my thoughts and feelings.
 I still have a constant fear of being fat.
 Or getting fat.
 Or am I fat?
 I don’t even know if it’s possible to be able to eat these occasional “comfort foods” happily if I know it isn’t good for me physically.

-It is totally normal to be a fitness professional (lol professional, who do I think I am) and be mindful of what I’m consuming and tracking and not wanting to shove bad food or alcohol down me, it is literally my job to set an example and I like to live healthily.
-I listen to my body and I eat healthily almost all of the time.
+It is totally normal to be a fitness professional (lol professional, who do I think I am) and be mindful of what I’m consuming and tracking and not wanting to shovel bad food or alcohol down me.
+It is my job to set an example and I like to live healthily.
+I listen to my body and I eat healthy almost all of the time.
 So the balance is right.
-But why can’t I eat a portion of chips once in a while and be OKAY with it.
+So why can’t I eat a portion of chips once in a while and be OKAY with it?!
 I know ONE portion of chips is not going to ruin my life.
 It is not going to make me gain 60lb.
 It is not going to come after me in the night with a bottle of mayo shouting “YOU ATE US YOU FAT FUCK NOW YOU’RE GONNA PAY!”.
 I would love to be able to eat the chips, sit back, relax and think “damn those were some good chips” instead of “you fat piece of shit now you need to go work those off” and worry about it for another 24 hours.

 And you wanna hear some fuckery?
 When we feel that guilt or shame after eating, it raises our cortisol levels (stress hormone) which is shown to increase weight gain around the midsection.
 So now I’m worried about worrying about it.
 Great.